An Introduction to the French Rite (Rite Français) in Freemasonry

 Reason and Rationality

-The French Rite places a profound emphasis on logic and rational thinking, mirroring the Enlightenment's dedication to intellectual inquiry and skepticism towards dogmatic beliefs.
-This approach positions the French Rite as a beacon of enlightened thought within Freemasonry.
+The French Rite places a profound emphasis on logic and rational thinking, mirroring the Enlightenment's dedication to intellectual inquiry and benevolent neutrality towards beliefs.
+This approach fosters an openness that positions the French Rite as a beacon of enlightened thought within Freemasonry, inviting members to explore with an open mind rather than a skeptical lens.

 Humanism and Dignity